Never Trouble Trouble Until Trouble Troubles You: Background and recording

 In 2007, vocalist Ken Chinn reformed SNFU after a two-year disbandment, with former bassist Ken Fleming now playing guitar.
 This was the first SNFU lineup not to include founding guitarist and principal songwriter Marc Belke.
-The reformed group spent four initial years performing only old material from the band's previous eras.
+They spent four years performing material from the band's previous eras.

-SNFU's rhythm section had solidified with bassist Denis Nowoselski and drummer Jon Card by 2010, when second guitarist Sean Colig was also added.
-But this lineup was dealt several blows the following year.
-Chinn contracted a severe case of pneumonia, forcing the band to cancel tour dates.
-Rehearsing further became complicated when Fleming emigrated to Japan, and Nowoselski relocated to the Northwest Territories.
+SNFU's rhythm section had solidified around bassist Denis Nowoselski and drummer Jon Card by 2010, when second guitarist Sean Colig was also added.
+This lineup, however, was dealt several blows the following year.
+Chinn contracted a severe case of pneumonia, forcing them to cancel tour dates.
+Rehearsing further became complicated when Fleming emigrated to Japan and Nowoselski relocated to the Northwest Territories.

 Despite these setbacks, the group remained active.
-Late in 2011, Fleming, Colig, and Card recorded a five-song demo in Adam Payne's recording studio in Vancouver.
+Late in 2011, Fleming, Colig, and Card recorded a five-song demo in Adam Payne's studio in Vancouver.
 This was their first new material since reforming in 2007 and first studio recording since the In the Meantime and In Between Time album of 2004.

-The band led the When Pigs Fly tour in 2012 in support of Chris Walter's SNFU biography What No One Else Wanted to Say.
+The band led the When Pigs Fly tour in 2012 in support of Chris Walter's SNFU biography, What No One Else Wanted to Say.
 Nowoselski departed and was replaced by Kerry Cyr for the tour's final two shows, and the band continued to circulate the unfinished demo among record executives.
 They received interest from Dan Lefrancois and his Cruzar Media imprint, who helped them complete the demo by arranging to have Chinn's vocal tracks added in July.
-Liking the demo and Fleming's additional new material, Cruzar agreed to release a new full-length album, the band's eighth.
-Steve Loree, a former member of the bands Deadbeat Backbone, Jr. Gone Wild, and Greyhound Tragedy, was enlisted to record and produce the album via his mobile studio Crabapple Downs.
+Liking the demo and Fleming's additional new material, Cruzar agreed to release a new full-length album, which would be the band's eighth.
+Steve Loree, a former member of Deadbeat Backbone, Jr. Gone Wild, and Greyhound Tragedy, was enlisted to record and produce the album via his mobile studio Crabapple Downs.

 Organizing the recording sessions proved to be logistically difficult due to Fleming's relocation and Chinn's chronic health problems.
-With minimal time to rehearse and record, the band spent January 2013 rehearsing extensively and recording with Loree under an old bakery in East Vancouver.
+With minimal time to prepare, the band spent January 2013 rehearsing extensively and recording with Loree under an old bakery in East Vancouver.
 They played a 30th anniversary show in Vancouver on February 1 before Fleming returned to Japan.
-Chinn's vocals were recorded in the basement of the DV8 venue in Edmonton the following month.
-Colig recorded all the back up and harmony vocals at Crabapple Downs Studio in Nanton, Alberta.
+Chinn's vocals were recorded in the basement of the DV8 venue in Edmonton the following month, while Colig recorded the back-up and harmony vocals at Crabapple Downs in Nanton, Alberta.
 Along with Colig, Dylan Wolfspyder was an additional guest vocalist on the track "Crude Crude City."